Add project repository to Gitlab

 You probably don't want this data to be accessible by anyone else, however.
 So you need the central repository to be private.
 There are several providers for private Git repositories, such as Github and Bitbucket, but we decided to use Gitlab for this purpose.
 Gitlab offers unlimited private repositories for free, together with a bunch of other features that you might find interesting.

-The project repository on Gitlab will always be your single source of truth.
+The project repository on Gitlab will be your single source of truth.
 Whatever happens in the different locations: always make sure that Gitlab contains the latest, working version of your project.

 Create an account on Gitlab